naylor-b/testflo/README.md

 `pip install git+https://github.com/OpenMDAO/testflo.git`

+or install from PYPI using:

+`pip install testflo`

 If you try it out and find any problems, submit them as issues on github at https://github.com/OpenMDAO/testflo.